nf-core/rnaseq/docs/usage.md

 ### Multiple replicates

 The `group` identifier is the same when you have multiple replicates from the same experimental group, just increment the `replicate` identifier appropriately.
-The first replicate value for any given experimental group must be 1.
+The first replicate value for any given experimental group must be 0 or 1: any filenames corresponding to `replicate 0` samples will be derived purely from the `group` and not have a suffix identifying the replicate number appended.
 Below is an example for a single experimental group in triplicate:

 ```bash
 group,replicate,fastq_1,fastq_2,strandedness